dmidlo/histdata.com-tools/README.md

 CLI entry points.
 Platform wheels can bundle the Temporal server executable under the sidecar package resources.
-On a bundled platform wheel, `histdatacom-sidecar start` works without `--executable`; on metadata-only artifacts and unsupported platforms, development and operator smoke tests should pass `--executable /path/to/temporal` when starting the sidecar.
+On a bundled platform wheel, `histdatacom-sidecar start` works without `--executable`; on metadata-only artifacts and unsupported platforms, default sidecar startup requires an operator-provided Temporal executable through the sidecar lifecycle command or an explicit foreground opt-out.
 The Temporal dependency extra is required because lifecycle start supervises both the local Temporal server and the worker lane fleet.

 The foreground runtime and `config.ARGS` global argument state are now treated as compatibility surfaces.
-New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities; removal of foreground compatibility requires a later default-runtime flip with release notes and deprecation timing.
+New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities.
+Foreground removal is a later deprecation step and requires a separate release note, migration window, and rollback plan.

 #### Lifecycle and Diagnostics